Les Baux-de-Provence

-Named after the province of Provence, it is considered one of the most beautiful villages in France and has over 1.5 million visitors per year although it has only 22 residents in the upper part of the commune and 436 for the whole commune.
-Inhabitants of the commune are known as Baussencs or Baussenques.
+Renamed after the historical province of Provence, it is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association and has over 1.5 million visitors per year although it has only about 20 residents in the upper part of the commune and 315 (as of 2020) for the whole commune.
+Inhabitants of the commune are known as Baussencs (masculine) and Baussenques (feminine) in French.
+The commune is part of Alpilles Regional Natural Park.

 History

 Prehistory

-The defensive capabilities of Baux have always made it an attractive location for human habitation.
+The defensive capabilities of Les Baux have always made it an attractive location for human habitation.
 Traces of habitation have been found and dated to 6000 BC. in the Costapéra cave which was discovered in 1928 and which houses a collective burial ground from the early Bronze Age.
 The site was used by the Celts as a fort or oppidum around the 2nd century BC.
 Peripheral areas or castrum developed very early as evidenced by the Trémaïé.
-The way from the Baux oppidum to the plains north of the Alpilles was by a protohistoric way through the valley of Laval and the town of Glanon which later took the name Glanum.
+The way from the Les Baux oppidum to the plains north of the Alpilles was by a protohistoric way through the valley of Laval and the town of Glanon which later took the name Glanum.

 Antiquity

-While Protohistory was strongly marked by pastoralism and agriculture in the Alpilles, limestone was also extracted from quarries around Baux where a workshop from the end of the 2nd and early 1st centuries BC has been found.
+While protohistory was strongly marked by pastoralism and agriculture in the Alpilles, limestone was also extracted from quarries around Les Baux where a workshop from the end of the 2nd and early 1st centuries BC has been found.
 In the second part of the Iron Age (7th to 6th centuries.
 BC), the population was sedentary and began to build durable houses.
 The castrum was structured like a village with its streets and houses.
 The process of permanent construction was in parallel with the intensification of economic exchanges with Mediterranean traders.
 In exchange for luxury goods, the inhabitants of the Alpilles produced grain and achieved a state of autarky with a real trading economy.
 Over the following centuries the population of the Alpilles consistently decreased: the Greek colony at Arles attracted many people from across the region.